-Our college is established in 1969, run by Shri Swami Vivekanand Shiskhan Sanstha, Kolhapur and affiliated to Shivaji University, Kolhapur.
-Our Sanstha Shri Sami Vivekanand Shiskhan Sanstha is founded by educationist and Social referinar Shiskhanmaharshi Dr. Bapuji Salunkhe.
+Our college is established in 1962, run by Shri Swami Vivekanand Shiskhan Sanstha, Kolhapur and affiliated to Shivaji University, Kolhapur.
+Our Sanstha Shri Sami Vivekanand Shiskhan Sanstha is founded by educationist and social reformer Shiskhanmaharshi Dr. Bapuji Salunkhe.
 The motto of our Sanstha is "Dissemination of education through Knowledge, Science and Culture".
-Main objective is to educate the rural, economically poor people.
-Two lakh students are studying in more than 372 educational units, including 21 senior colleges, 66 Junior colleges, and 8 training centre, 3 B.Ed. colleges, 170 High schools and 1 Ashramshala.
+Main objective is to educate the rural and poor people.
+Two lakh students are studying in more than 372 educational units, including 21 senior colleges, 66 Junior colleges, 8 training centre, 3 B. Ed colleges, 170 High schools and 1 Ashramshala.

-Raje Ramrao Mahavidyalaya, Jath is institute one of educational affiliated to Shivaji University, Kolhapur.
-It is in remote, rural and drought prone area of Sangli district, Maharashtra, India.
-The college, right from its inception has shown academic excellence and student have won meritorious awards and have maintained top ranks in the university examinations as well as in extracurricular activities.
+Raje Ramrao Mahavidyalaya, Jath is one of the greatest educational sections affiliated to Shivaji University, Kolhapur though it is in remote, rural and drought prone area of Sangli district, Maharashtra, India.
+The college right from its establishment has been showing academic excellence.
+In the same way, our student have won meritorious awards and have maintained top ranks in the university examinations as well as in extracurricular activities.

-Raje Ramrao Mahavidyalaya, Jath is having graduate departments of full - fledged Arts, Science and Commerce and B.C.A.
-The college started M.Sc (Physics) from the academic year 2016-17 and M.Sc (Chemistry) from the academic year 2017-18.
+Raje Ramrao Mahavidyalaya, Jath is having graduate departments of full - fledged Arts, Sciences and Commerce and B.C.A.
+The college started M. Sc (Physics) from the academic year 2016-17, and M.Sc.
+(Chemistry) from the academic year 2017-18.

 Gender sensitive features are carefully observed in every corner of the college system.
-By forming various committees like anti ragging, internal complaints and Sexual harassment prevention and providing adequate facilities in both girls and boys, gender equality is kept upright in the college.
+By forming various committees like anti-ragging, internal complaints and sexual harassment prevention and providing adequate facilities in both girls and boys, gender equality is kept upright in the college.